jmfsilvaj/jmfsilvaj/README.md

 - 📚 **SQL Beginner** - Diving into the world of databases and queries.
 - 🤖 **Keen Interest in Machine Learning** - Eager to learn how machines can learn from data.
 - 🌐 **Passionate about using data for meaningful insights and solutions.**
+- 🌩️ **Exploring Cloud Technologies** - Learning about AWS services and architecture.
+-
 ### Currently Learning:

 - 🛢️ **SQL Basics** - Mastering SELECTs, JOINs, and more.
 - 🐍 **Strengthening my Python skills**, especially for data manipulation.
 - 🤔 **Understanding the fundamentals of data structures and algorithms.**
+- 🌩️ **Delving into AWS fundamentals and architecture principles for the AWS Certified Solutions Architect ‒ Associate exam.**

 ### Tools & Technologies:

 - 💻 Starting out with **Python**
 - 📊 Eager to explore **pandas, NumPy, and matplotlib**
 - 🗄️ Stepping into **SQL**
+- 🌩️ **Familiarizing with AWS Services**

 ### Looking For: